Kompan15/Stewart-Platform-Ball-Ballancer/ReadMe.md

 	8.I placed touch panel on my precious SP and was in the business.
-Every automatics engineer will tell you that proportional controll is not going to take you far when dealing with more complex and delicate dynamic systems, i had to go for over 100 houndred years old idea called PID controll.
+Every automatics engineer will tell you that proportional controll is not going to take you far when dealing with more complex and delicate dynamic systems, i had to go for over 100 hundred years old idea called PID controll.

 	9. PID (Proportional - Integral - Derrivative) can be described as a sum of three terms